codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 > Configuration updates are not required if you are running an **external** RabbitMQ service.

 > RabbitMQ chart was replaced so as a consequence values structure might be different for some parameters.
-  For the complete list of values, see the [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/rabbitmq/values.yaml)
+  For the complete list of values, see [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/rabbitmq/values.yaml)

 **`existingPvc` changed to `existingClaim` and defined under `persistence`**